stavnstrup/nisp-wikimodel/README.md

 # Core concepts

-All the [core concepts in Wiki](https://wiki.nisp.nato.int/index.php/Concepts) are described below:
+All the core concepts in Wiki are described below:

 ![NISP conceptual model](nisp-graph-db.svg)

+In order to see the different concepts in the NISP Wiki, you should open the wiki and search for the page **Concepts**.
+All words in this note marked in bold, can be found in the Wiki.

 ## Simple concepts

 The *Organisation*, *Taxonomy Node* and the *Standard* concept are straightforward and requires little explanation:

-* [Organizations](https://wiki.nisp.nato.int/index.php/Project:Concept_-_Organizations) describe all organizations in the database.
+* *Organizations* describe all organizations in the database.
 An organization can *own* a standard and another organisation is *responsible party* for a standard.
 A *responsible party* is therefore an organization, who takes the role as subject matter expert for a specific standard on behalf of NATO.
-* [Taxonomy Nodes](https://wiki.nisp.nato.int/index.php/Project:Concept_-_Taxonomy_Nodes) are nodes in the [C3 Taxonomy](https://www.nato.int/cps/en/natohq/topics_157573.htm?).
+* *Taxonomy Nodes* are nodes in the [C3 Taxonomy](https://www.nato.int/cps/en/natohq/topics_157573.htm?).
 We currently only use a subset of the nodes in the Taxonomy.
-* [Standards](https://wiki.nisp.nato.int/index.php/Project:Concept_-_Standards) are the most important part of the NISP database and describes all standards used by one or more profiles.
+* *Standards* are the most important part of the NISP database and describes all standards used by one or more profiles.

 ## Profiles